-The State University of New York College of Environmental Science and Forestry (SUNY-ESF) is working with the Towns of Camillus and Geddes, regional planning experts, and the community to develop a conceptual plan for additional recreational opportunities in the community that could connect to the Loop the Lake Trail and the Erie Canal Trail.
-The plan will encompass up to 10 percent of 660 acres of former industrial property off of Airport and Armstrong Roads.
+The State University of New York College of Environmental Science and Forestry (SUNY-ESF) worked with the Towns of Camillus and Geddes, regional planning experts, and the community to develop a conceptual plan for additional recreational opportunities in the community that could connect to the Loop the Lake Trail and the Erie Canal Trail.
+The plan encompassed up to 10 percent of 660 acres of former industrial property off of Airport and Armstrong Roads.

 A community survey was an important first step in the planning process.
-The survey results are being combined with community priorities identified in the 2012 Town of Camillus Parks and Recreation 5-year Master Plan.
+The survey results were combined with community priorities identified in the 2012 Town of Camillus Parks and Recreation 5-year Master Plan.
 Other community projects are being evaluated to see how they could link to this property.

-The Syracuse-Onondaga County Planning Agency, the Central New York Regional Planning and Development Board, town representatives and community volunteers are part of a committee formed to oversee this process.
-The New York State Department of Environmental Conservation and Honeywell serve as advisors to the committee.
+The Syracuse-Onondaga County Planning Agency, the Central New York Regional Planning and Development Board, town representatives and community volunteers were part of a committee formed to oversee this process.
+The New York State Department of Environmental Conservation and Honeywell served as advisors to the committee.

-At the conclusion of the community planning process, a report will be generated for public review.
-The towns will maintain a vital role in helping to determine a plan that seeks to improve the quality of life for the Central New York community.
+Towns will maintain a vital role in helping to determine plans that seek to improve the quality of life for the Central New York community.